tvpollet/tvpollet.github.io/_pages/thesis_projects.md

 ![Image help](https://media.giphy.com/media/phJ6eMRFYI6CQ/giphy.gif){: .center-image }

+**Below applies to Masters students - for Bachelor students, you will have prebooked sessions**

 You can find my availability [here](https://tvpollet.github.io/calendar){:target="_blank"}.
 Before the meeting make sure you have uploaded all the relevant documents to the [OSF](./#open-science-framework).
 Please do so around **two working days**, beforehand.
 That will give me time to review your documents.
 I might reply outside of office hours but I do not expect you to.